 A JTBD Approach to Research

 Our discovery phase was exciting because we weren’t given a specific problem to solve for wine drinkers; we had to find one.
-As research lead for the discovery phase, I drove our research plan, working with the team to develop a process designed to not move us toward answers too quickly.
 We conducted 15 user interviews with Millennial wine drinkers, asking open-ended questions to help us understand why young people drink wine, listening closely for social and emotional underlying motivations.
 We coded our interview data by theme, then used affinity diagramming to organize the themes into six Jobs To Be Done, the customer jobs that people hire wine to accomplish in their lives.
 I wrote up our findings in a white paper delivered to our client.
 (Ask me for a copy if you’re interested.)
 In brief, the jobs we discovered were these:

 Wine is Classy